IBM/CodeEngine/beta/serverless-fleets/README.md

 - the arguments, e.g. `--arg "-c" --arg "sleep 120"`
 - the environment variables, e.g. `--env foo=bar`

-### How to share data with your container using COS

-The tutorial configures three COS buckets and corresponding Code Engine [Persistent Data Stores](https://cloud.ibm.com/docs/codeengine?topic=codeengine-persistent-data-store) for different purposes:
-1. `fleet-task-store` - used by Code Engine to queue and persist tasks and their state
-2. `fleet-input-store` - used to read data for processing like PDFs, or txt files
-3. `fleet-outout-store` - used to write results as the output of processing

-Persistant Data Stores (PDS) can be mounted to the container using the `--mount-data-store MOUNT_DIRECTORY=STORAGE_NAME:[SUBPATH]`, where
-- `MOUNT_DIRECTORY` - is the directory within the container
-- `STORAGE_NAME` - is the name of the PDS
-- `SUBPATH` - is the prefix within the COS bucket to mount.

-The wordcount and docling examples use mount options for `/input` and `/output`

-In addition, the `init-fleet-sandbox` script configures a local rclone environment including the `.rclone-config` as well as the `upload` and `download` script.
-Use `./upload` to load data from your local `./data/input` directory to the `fleet-input-store` bucket and `./download` to download from the `fleet-output-store` bucket to the `./data/output` directory.
-This allows you to share files easily with your container instance.

 ### How to access logs